harvard-lil/website-static/README.md

 Clone the repo and cd inside.

 Run ```docker-compose up -d``` to start two containers in the background:
 1)  a container for building the site
-2) a webserver configured to serve up development and production builds of site
+2)  a webserver configured to serve up development and production builds of site.

 To build the site, run one of the following three commands:
-- ```docker-compose exec jekyll grunt```.
-This will build the dev version of the site, then will start listening for changes to the app and assets/src directories.
+- ```docker-compose exec jekyll grunt``` will build the dev (expanded) version of the site, then will start listening for changes to the app and assets/src directories.
 It will rebuild on each save/change.
 The initial build after cloning the repo will be the slowest.
 Each subsequent rebuild should take 2-7 seconds.
 To stop the process, press control + c.
-- ```docker-compose exec jekyll grunt build:dev``` will build the dev version of the site, and then return.
+- ```docker-compose exec jekyll grunt build:dev``` will build the dev (expanded) version of the site, and then return.
-- ```docker-compose exec jekyll grunt build:prod``` will build the production version of the site, and then return.
+- ```docker-compose exec jekyll grunt build:prod``` will build the production (compressed) version of the site, and then return.

 To view the current builds in your browser:
 - If you are running Docker for Mac, visit http://localhost:8080/ to see the dev build and http://localhost:8081 to see the prod build.
-- If you are running Docker Machine, run ```docker-machine ip`` to discover the IP address of your virtualbox.
+- If you are running Docker Machine, run ```docker-machine ip``` to discover the IP address of your virtualbox.
 Then, vist http://#.#.#.#:8080 to see the dev build and http://#.#.#.#:8081 to see the prod build.

 To stop all running containers, run ```docker-compose stop```.